2018 SLCan Sustainable Labs Conference

 Winnipeg, Manitoba, Canada

-CALL FOR ABSTRACTS - SUBMISSION DEADLINE IS MAY 14, 2018
+CALL FOR ABSTRACTS IS NOW CLOSED

 “Labs embody the spirit, culture, and economy of our age...what the cathedral was to the 14th century and the office building was to the 20th century, the laboratory is to the 21st century”.
 (Dan Prowler, US Architect)